Piotr1215/dotfiles/README.md

 Creating user is only required for testing, in real installation you should already have a user (the script assumes you are running as a user).

-Create a user, in my case user name is `decoder`, and switch to the user directory.
+Create a user, in my case username is `decoder`, and switch to the user directory.

 For testing purposes, password is "test", use real password for real